 as Billy is trying to sneak away from the murder scene.

 The Mutilator is a 1985 USA horror by Buddy Cooper.
 Starring Matt Mitler, Ruth Martinez and Bill Hitchcock.

 Cut by the BBFC for 1993 VHS.
 Less cut for DVD.
 Uncut since 2016 DVD/Blu-ray.
 In the US the R rated version is cut but the MPAA Unrated version is uncut.

-A group of teenagers decide to take a vacation at the beach house of one of their fathers.
+teenagers decide to take a vacation at the beach house of one of their fathers.
 The kid whose father owns the house just happened to accidentally kill his mother when he was a child.
-When they get to the house, the father has
+When they get to the house, the father has mysteriously disappeared.

 MY BEST FRIEND'S GIRL also includes scenes of soft drug use, mild violence and breast nudity.